 Come forward.
 No fear.
 A meetup is a friends’ gathering where you can also gain something new in the WordPress world.

 My first time

-I first met WordPress GreekCommunity at the start of an autumn, back in 2015 (In Greece it seemed still summertime).
+I first met WordPress GreekCommunity at the beginning of autumn, back in 2015 (In Greece it seemed still summertime).
 After returning to my hometown a few months earlier, I had a job, but my contract was about to end.
-At that point, I saw a facebook post saying that “If you are interested in WordPress, we are going to have a cup of coffee at a coffee shop nearby.”.
+At that point, I saw a Facebook post saying that “If you are interested in WordPress, we are going to have a cup of coffee at a coffee shop nearby.”.
 I have studied Computer Science and Communications, so I thought, this is around my interests and maybe I should try it.
 Learn more about it.
 If I don’t like it, I can always leave it behind.

 These people are indeed my family!